 Revenue from the sale of products is recognized when title and risk of loss passes to the customer.
 Delivery is considered complete when products have been shipped to the customer, title and risk of loss has transferred to the customer and customer acceptance has been satisfied.
 For customers other than United States federal agencies, the Company generally requires deposits in advance of shipment for customer sales orders.
-Customer deposits are recorded as a current liability under deferred revenue on the accompanying balance sheet and totaled \$1,822,532 as of December 31, 2011.
+Customer deposits are recorded as a current liability under deferred revenue on the accompanying balance sheet and totaled \$865,205 and \$1,822,532 as of December 31, 2012 and 2011, respectively.